Hey Pet Parents & Pet Lovers,

-The thing that irks me a bit is the fact that I’ve seen a number of people’s results and their shockingly similar to Beau’s and if they aren’t… well they’re equally as confusing and I haven’t seen anyone with results that show that a cat is absolutely a specific breed.
+The thing that irks me is the fact that I’ve seen a number of people’s results and their shockingly similar to Beau’s and if they aren’t… well they’re equally as confusing.
+To this day I haven’t seen anyone with results that show that a cat is absolutely a specific breed.
 Again, this might be because most of our cats are mixed breeds, but still… you’d think that there were clearer differences.

 So… do you dislike Basepaws?